Spiratatoe/Cabot_Trail_CEC_2025/Testing information/specific_model_file_download.md

-# Model File Download Criterion:
+# Model File Download Instructions:

 If your code requires specific files for model data (e.g., model weights stored in HDF5, Pickle, JSON format, etc.), please specify these dependencies in the README file.